 2.4 Storage stability and shelf life of paneer

 Samples of different treatments and control group of paneer were packed in Low Density Polyethylene (LDPE) Pouches and stored in a refrigerated temperature (4±1º C).
-The quality changes in Paneer were evaluated (Sensory quality, Physico-chemical, and microbiological) as mentioned above after withdrawing samples periodically at three day intervals up to its acceptability tested by quality parameters.
+The quality changes in Paneer were evaluated (Sensory quality, Physico-chemicals, and microbiological) as mentioned above after withdrawing samples periodically at three day intervals up to its acceptability tested by quality parameters.

 Statistical analysis